 # Pipe between agents

-beeai run gpt-researcher "Latest AI developments" | beeai run chat "Summarize in 3 points"
+beeai run gpt_researcher "Latest AI developments" | beeai run chat "Summarize in 3 points"

 Info